RoberthParreiras/games-e-commerce/README.md

 ## ⚙️ CI/CD Pipeline

-This project includes a `Jenkinsfile` to set up a CI/CD pipeline using [Jenkins](https://www.jenkins.io/).
-This allows for automated building, testing, and deployment of the services.
+This project includes a `Jenkinsfile` for reference, but **CI/CD is implemented using [GitHub Actions](https://github.com/features/actions)**.
+Automated building, testing, and deployment of the services are handled via GitHub Actions workflows.

+### Running the CI/CD Pipeline

+- **GitHub Actions:**
+  The primary CI/CD pipeline is configured using GitHub Actions.
+Workflows are defined in the `.github/workflows/` directory and are triggered on push and pull request events.

+- **Jenkins (Optional):**
+  A `Jenkinsfile` is included for teams that prefer Jenkins.
+You can set up Jenkins using the provided Dockerfile and instructions below, but this is not required for the default CI/CD process.

-### Running the Jenkins Pipeline
+## Running the Jenkins Pipeline

 1.  **Setup Jenkins:** You could use this Dockerfile to create a Jenkins that runs Docker: